 fbpx

-Terms of Service, also called Terms & Conditions or “T&Cs,” are legal agreements that, in addition to others, such as a Privacy Policy, act as an online contract between the owner of a website or other web-based application and those who utilize it.
-Whether you operate an e-commerce website or some other business with an online presence, Terms & Conditions are necessary to protect your business adequately.
+Terms and conditions (“T&Cs”), which are also sometimes referred to as terms of service, are legal agreements that, in addition to others, such as a privacy policy, act as an online contract between the owner of a website or other web-based application and those who utilize it.
+Whether you operate an eCommerce website or some other business with an online presence, terms and conditions are necessary to adequately protect your business and bring with them a variety of legal considerations.

-In contrast to Terms & Conditions that an automated tool might generate, Terms & Conditions drafted by a lawyer are specific to your business and ensure that relevant and essential protections are in place.
+In contrast to terms that an automated tool might generate, terms and conditions drafted by a lawyer are specific to your business and ensure that relevant and essential protections are in place.
 But, perhaps, even more importantly, a lawyer helps ensure that any disadvantageous terms are not included.
 A set of terms created online by a generator may contain such unwanted clauses, leading a business to unknowingly and unnecessarily increase its risk and not benefit from valuable protections.
-Astute drafting by a lawyer concerning where to include advantageous clauses and when to exclude those terms that might be disadvantageous is critical, as courts generally hold that Terms & Conditions correctly agreed to online are legally enforceable agreements, resulting in the potential for harmful clauses to be used against your business.
+Astute drafting by a lawyer concerning where to include advantageous clauses and when to exclude those terms that might be disadvantageous is critical, as courts generally hold that terms and conditions correctly agreed to online are legally enforceable agreements, resulting in the potential for harmful clauses to be used against your business.
+In addition, there are several ways that terms and conditions and a Privacy Policy interact, and it is important that there is an understanding of the clauses in each agreement that correspond with each other.

-At RICHT, we provide clients with an affordable way to protect their business with comprehensive Terms of Service & Conditions specific to the nuances of their particular operations.
+At RICHT, we provide clients with an affordable way to protect their business with comprehensive terms and conditions specific to the nuances of their particular operations.
+We evaluate your business to understand how you can best account for and mitigate risk and then draft suitable terms and conditions.

 Get Peace Of Mind Knowing You Are Protected With Robust Terms and Conditions Drafted By A Lawyer For Your Website Or App